mcaprari/caprazzi_net/_posts/2011-06-27-enforcing-design-principles-in-software.markdown

 Another friend added that proper code testing makes enforcement useless.

-I hate to admit it, but I do do bugs sometimes, and looking back, some of my tests were not so great after all.
+I hate to admit it, but I do do bugs sometimes, and some tests I wrote turned out to be not so great.
 I've learnt that I'm a better coder when there are some safety checks.
 One immediate benefit is that checking rules makes me less likely to cut corners "just this once".